La Palma – Cumbre Vieja volcano route

 View to Valle de Aridane from Cumbre Vieja, above the eruption site where the new crater formed in 2021.

-View from Cumbre Vieja to the rolling clouds and the massive Caldera de la Taburiente in the north.
+View from Cumbre Vieja to the rolling clouds and the massive Caldera de Taburiente in the north.

 Ruta de los Volcanes